THE ULTIMATE GUIDE: HOW TO BEST SPEND ONE DAY IN PISA

 The Tuttomondo Mural

-This is a not to bemused piece of modern art – lets call it street art and is painted on the back wall of Chiesa di Sant’Antonio Abate by Keith Haring, This was his last public art work as he passed away just a few months after completing The Tuttomundo.
+This street art piece is painted on the back wall of Chiesa di Sant’Antonio Abate by Keith Haring, This was his last public art work as he passed away just a few months after completing The Tuttomundo.

 Keith Haring was a street artist long before street art become cool and used his murals in an educational way in the 1980s New York scene, particularly on the AIDS epidemic and also drug and needle use.

-He winded up in Pisa in 1989 and in a week he painted a 180 square metre mural, knowns as Tuttomundo translated to โEverythingโ.
+He ended up in Pisa in 1989 and in a week he painted a 180 square metre mural, knowns as Tuttomundo translated to ‘Everything’.

 This artwork is said to be the largest open-air mural in Europe.